guessit-io/guessit/README.rst

 Important note
 --------------
-GuessIt 2 has been rewriten from scratch and is currently in Beta.
+GuessIt 2 has been rewriten from scratch and is currently in Release Candidate.
 GuessIt is now a release name parser only, and support for additional features like hashes computations has been dropped.

 To migrate from guessit ``0.x`` or ``1.x``, please read `MIGRATION.rst <https://github.com/wackou/guessit/blob/2.x/MIGRATION.rst>`_.